 int foo (int, int);

-You need such a declaration anyway, in a header file, to get the benefit of prototypes in all the files where the function is called.
-And once you have the declaration, you normally lose nothing by writing the function definition in the pre-standard style.
+You generally need a declaration for the function in addition to its definition, usually in a header file, to get the benefit of prototypes in all the files where the function is called.